pgbackrest/pgbackrest/README.md

 ##### `db-user` key

-Defines user account on the db host when `db-host` is defined.
+Defines the logon user when `db-host` is defined.
+This user will also own the remote pgBackRest process and will initiate connections to PostgreSQL.
+For this to work correctly the user should be the PostgreSQL cluster owner which is generally `postgres`, the default.
 ```
 required: n
+default: postgres
-example: db-user=postgres
+example: db-user=test_user
 ```

 ##### `db-path` key